FirelyTeam/firely-docs/forge/forgeInstall.rst

 Running on macOS
 ~~~~~~~~~~~~~~~~
 The .NET Framework and WPF support only the Windows operating system.
 However, it is possible to run Forge on macOS using `Wine <https://www.winehq.org/>`_.
+Note that the Forge installer is currently only available in 32-bit, which is unsupported by MacOS Catalina.

 While we do not officially support running Forge on macOS, here are the steps to get you started:

 #.
 Open the ``Terminal`` (you can do so via Launchpad)